 Northern Scientific Training Program (NSTP)

-- NSTP Guidelines for Location Eligibility (for Canadian research, see page 4; for other northern countries, see page 9)
+• NSTP Guidelines for Location Eligibility for Canadian research, see page 4; for other northern countries, see page 10)

-For further information, please refer to page 9 of the NSTP Manual.
+For further information, please refer to the NSTP Manual.

 Submit both the UofA Common Application & NSTP Online Application.

-NSTP online application - The date for UAlberta Students is Oct 26th so the adjudication committee can review before the November 10th deadline listed by NSTP.
+NSTP online application - The date for UAlberta Students is October 26th by 5 pm, this gives the adjudication committee time to review before the November 10th deadline listed by NSTP.

 Grants are meant to help offset the higher or additional cost of conducting research in northern and/or remote areas; the budget should reflect this.